A Feasibility-Driven Approach to Control-Limited DDP: Direct multiple shooting and differential dynamic programming

-which breaks the constrained \gls{oc} problem into a sequence of simpler sub-problems; $\mathbf{\underline{u}}$,~$\mathbf{\bar{u}}$ are the lower and upper bounds of the control, respectively.
-Then, a local search direction is computed through a \gls{lq} approximation of the Value function:
+which breaks the optimal control problem into a sequence of simpler sub-problems with control bounds.
+Then, a local search direction is computed through a \gls{lq} approximation of the value function: